LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W07-D0-OverviewAndAnnouncements.md

 ## Announcements

+### Last Week's Announcements

+These are still things you can do.

 - Our CIT lab manager, Jacob Riddle, would like to have a movie/game day in the lab on Friday, February 28 from 11 am- 4:30 pm.
 Please share your interest by completing [this survey](https://docs.google.com/forms/d/e/1FAIpQLSeHS7OqR-gNMZnzU8EVZFsU_8qwEzT8YcbBLJlREReCd_x47A/viewform).
 - There are openings for students to work in the CIT lab.
 If you were awarded work study funds for AY 2024-25, you can learn more and apply here: https://lanecc.studentemployment.ngwebsolutions.com/JobXJobDetail.aspx?JobId=9586&s=1

+### This Week's Announcement

+- ### Regfest!

+  Get in-person help with advising and registration <u>this Saturday</u>, February 22nd, from 9am-2pm on the first floor of Building 1.
+This event is designed for students:

+  - who have not yet registered for Winter (and/or Spring) term/s, and/or
+  - those needing assistance with Financial Aid, Advising, or Student Accounts (Bursar).

+  Regfests are popular!
+Plan to arrive by 1:00 pm at the latest.

 ## Q and A